Longevity, Magazine

 Dr. David Sinclair

-When in September 2019 the book 'Lifespan - Why we age and why we don't have to' was published, David A. Sinclair, PhD was well-known but not yet the shooting star of the longevity scene that he is today.
-The stirring and exciting tale of molecular longevity pathways, which was published in German under the title 'The end of aging - the revolutionary medicine of tomorrow' catapulted the Australian biologist and professor of genetics at Harvard Medical School to the top of bestseller lists in dozens of countries.
-Here learn what Sinclair does to stay healthy for a long time.
+When in September 2019 the book 'Lifespan - Why we age and why we don't have to' was published in September 2019, David A. Sinclair, PhD was well-known, but not yet the shooting star of the longevity scene that he is today.
+The captivating and exciting story of the molecular longevity pathways, which was published in German under the title 'The end of ageing - the revolutionary medicine of tomorrow', catapulted the Australian biologist and professor of genetics at Harvard Medical School to the top of bestseller lists in dozens of countries.

 The supplements from the Lifespan Concept by Dr. David Sinclair